Revealed: Boris Johnson and Dominic Cummings’s secret Covid WhatsApp messages

 “That is not, in my view, how devolution is meant to work.
 More importantly, I am afraid I was conscious that I tended to be a particular target of nationalist ire.
 Rather than provoking the SNP, I wanted to mollify and gain consent.
 I believed Michael would do a good job.”

-As well as claiming civil servants wanted to delay the government making a stay-at-home announcement, Mr Cummings said then-civil service chief Sir Mark Sedwill “hasn’t a scooby” what was happening.
+As well as claiming civil servants wanted to delay the government making a stay-at-home announcement, Mr Cummings said the then civil service chief Sir Mark Sedwill “hasn’t a scooby” what was happening.

 Mr Cummings said: “Mark is out to lunch – hasn’t a scooby what’s going on and his own officials know he doesn’t.
 We must announce TODAY – not next week – ‘if feel ill with cold/flu stay home’.